Hybridization Number on Three Rooted Binary Trees is EPT: Tight networks

 While the network contains fake split nodes, there exists such a node $x$ all of whose parents are true split nodes or roots.
 (Simply remove all roots, true split nodes, and leaves from $H$ and choose $x$ to be an in-degree-$0$ node of the resulting subgraph of $H$.)
 Since the colour sets of $x$'s child edges are disjoint and $x$ has two child edges, one of these edges, $e$, must have exactly one colour: $C(e) = \set{T}$, for some $T \in \T$.\footnote{This is the only place in the entire paper where we use that $\size{\T} = 3$.
 All other arguments are easily seen to generalize to more than $3$ trees.
 Alas, this argument is crucial because our algorithm does not work without condition~\ref{cond:every-node-splits}.} Let $f$ be $x$'s parent edge that has colour $T$.
 By the choice of $x$, the top endpoint $y$ of $f$ is a root or a true split node.

-If $y$ is a root (see Figure~\ref{fig:root-transformation}), we remove $T$ from the colour set of $f$, create a new root node $r$, change $e$'s top endpoint to $r$, remove $f$ and its top endpoint\leo{~$y$ if the colour set of~$f$} is now empty and restore Condition~\ref{cond:bifurcating-nodes}.
+If $y$ is a root (see Figure~\ref{fig:root-transformation}), we remove $T$ from the colour set of $f$, create a new root node $r$, change $e$'s top endpoint to $r$, remove $f$ and its top endpoint\leo{~$y$ if the colour set of~$f$} is now empty and restore condition~\ref{cond:bifurcating-nodes}.
 It is easily verified that this does not introduce any violations of conditions~\ref{cond:acyclic-network}--\ref{cond:no-useless-edges} and does not increase the hybridization number of the network. \leo{It also does not increase the potential of any node, and reduces the number of fake split nodes by one.
 The} potential of the network therefore decreases.

 If $y$ is a true split node, we distinguish two cases.
 The first case is that~$y$ is a $T'$-split node, for some $T' \ne T$.
 This case is illustrated in Figure~\ref{fig:foreign-split-transformation}.
-Figure~\ref{fig:foreign-split-transformation}(a) depicts the subcase that~$y$ is not \leo{also} a~$T$-split node while Figure~\ref{fig:foreign-split-transformation}(b) depicts the subcase that~$y$ is also a~$T$-split node.
+Figure~\ref{fig:foreign-split-transformation}(a) depicts the subcase when~$y$ is not \leo{also} a~$T$-split node while Figure~\ref{fig:foreign-split-transformation}(b) depicts the subcase when~$y$ is also a~$T$-split node.
 Both cases can be handled in a similar way.